Understanding the rheology of kaolinite clay suspensions using Bayesian inference: Results and Discussions

 Table \ref{tab_time_scale} lists the fitting results of the stress relaxation time $\lambda$, the microstructural relaxation time $k_A^{-1}$, and the ratio between the two time scales $\lambda k_A$, for different volume fractions $\phi_k$ and sweep time $\Delta t$.
 We first discuss the changes in these time scales with $\phi_k$.
-We find that both time scales are at the order of 30 seconds to several minutes (except for $\phi=0.26$, which is discussed later).
+We find that both time scales are at the order of 30 seconds to several minutes (except for $\phi_k = 0.26$, which is discussed later).
 The stress relaxation time $\lambda$ decreases with increasing $\phi_k$, while the microstructural relaxation time $k_A^{-1}$ increases with $\phi_k$.
-Nonetheless, the time scale ratio $\lambda k_A$ decreases from $\lambda k_A\sim\mathcal{O}(10^0)$ at $\phi=0.05$ to $\lambda k_A\sim\mathcal{O}(10^{-2})$ at $\phi=0.26$ indicating that kaolinite suspensions becomes more thixotropic and less viscoelastic.
-At relatively low volume fractions ($\phi<0.26$), $\lambda k_A\sim\mathcal{O}(1)$.
-At the highest volume fraction ($\phi=0.26$), however, $\lambda k_A$ decreases dramatically to $\sim\mathcal{O}(0.01)$, which indicates the kaolinite suspension is almost ideally thixotropic with negligible viscoelasticity.
+As a result, the time scale ratio $\lambda k_A$ decreases with $\phi_k$, indicating that the kaolinite suspensions become more thixotropic and less viscoelastic.
+An exception is for $\Delta t=20~$s, at $\phi_k=0.12$ and $\phi_k=0.19$.
+We believe that this is due to the multi-timescale nature of kaolinite clay suspension, which will be explained later in the discussion of Fig. \ref{fig.joint}.
+At relatively low volume fractions ($\phi_k < 0.26$), $\lambda k_A\sim\mathcal{O}(10^0)$.
+At the highest volume fraction ($\phi_k = 0.26$), however, $\lambda k_A$ decreases dramatically to $\sim\mathcal{O}(10^{-2})$, which indicates the kaolinite suspension is almost ideally thixotropic with negligible viscoelasticity.
 The changes in the rheological behaviors of kaolinite suspensions can be explained as follows.
 Kaolinite particles are charged platelets; the faces and edges of kaolinite particles carry opposite charges.
 As $\phi_k$ increases, the dominant interaction between kaolinite particles transitions from an edge-face attraction to a face-face repulsion, due to steric effects \cite{Phan_Thien_Langmuir_2015}.
 This transition from attractive to repulsive interaction will reduce the viscoelastic behaviors of kaolinite suspensions \cite{chattopadhyay2022effect}, which is responsible for the dramatic decreases in $\lambda$ (from $\sim30$~s to $\sim1$~s) and $\lambda k_A$ (from $\sim0.5$ to $\sim0.01$) at the highest $\phi_k$.

 Next, we focus on the changes in stress and microstructural relaxation times with different sweep time $\Delta t$.
 We find that both time scales $\lambda$ and $k_A^{-1}$ increase as $\Delta t$ is doubled from 10~s to 20~s (by an average of 53\% and 68\%, respectively).
 As discussed in Sec. \ref{sec. fitting}, this is a result of the multi-timescale nature of kaolinite clay suspensions, as they possess multiple stress and microstructural relaxation times.
 Since the model used here only has a single stress relaxation time $\lambda$ and a single microstructural relaxation time $k_A^{-1}$, it captures only the dominant time scales of the relaxation processes.
 As $\Delta t$ increases, the dominant time scales captured by the model will increase accordingly, which is shown by the increase in stress and microstructural relaxation times with $\Delta t$ (Table \ref{tab_time_scale}).
 Since $\lambda$ and $k_A^{-1}$ increase by roughly the same percentage, the ratio between them $\lambda k_A^{-1}$ remains similar as $\Delta t$ is increased.